opea-project/docs/guide/k8s_install_kubespray.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-If you want to access this Kubernetes cluster from other machines, you can install kubectl by `sudo apt-get install -y kubectl` and make the similar configuration as in the node **k8s-master**.
+If you want to access this Kubernetes cluster from other machines, you can install kubectl by `sudo apt-get install -y kubectl` and copy over the configuration from the k8-master node and set ownership as above.

 Then run following command to check the status of your Kubernetes cluster:
 ```